🔢 SQL RANK vs DENSE_RANK vs ROW_NUMBER (Rownumber) – SQL Ranking Functions Explained

 )

-➕ Combine with Aggregates or Analytics
+➕ Combine SQL Ranking Functions with Aggregates and Analytics

 Ranking functions can be used as a first step to filter data before applying other analytics.
 This is especially helpful in "Top N" style analyses, where we want to consider only the best performers.